 Do’s and Don’ts of Emotional Self-Regulation

 We all have our own ways to regulate our emotions, and some of them are more helpful than others.
-During this week’s video, I would like to share a couple effective skills and a few ways that most of us utilize, but are shown to be not helpful in the long run.
+During this week’s video, I would like to share a couple of effective skills and a few ways that most of us utilize, but are shown to be not helpful in the long run.

 One of the most effective ways to regulate our emotions is through Reappraisal.
 We ask the guys here at SCHC to do this often when something upsets them.
-When you reappraise a situation, you take ownership for your interpretation and then reassess it to see if it is the best interpretation or if it is leading to your anger or upset.
-For example, imagine someone cuts you off in traffic.
+When you reappraise a situation, you take ownership of your interpretation and then reassess it to see if it is the best interpretation or if it is leading to your anger or upset.
+For example, imagine someone cutting you off in traffic.
 If you interpret their action as a lack of care for your safety, you will likely get angry.
-However, if you re-frame them cutting you off as being due to something important going on for them, like they are trying to get to the hospital because their wife is in labour, then you will most likely not feel angry.
+However, if you re-frame them cutting you off as being due to something important going on for them like they are trying to get to the hospital because their wife is in labour, then you will most likely not feel angry.
 One of the best ways to stay calm emotionally and be the author of your own life is to not take things personally.

 Another common way that people try to change the way they feel is by distraction.
 Again, this method can be quite effective in the moment and is often used as a harm reduction measure for people that would otherwise engage in substance use, or over-eating.
-Unfortunately, it is not a full solution for any recurring type issues.
-For example, if every time you feel lonely you reach for some food, then distracting can be helpful in the moment to avoid over-eating, but distraction is not going to solve your loneliness.
+Unfortunately, it is not a full solution for any recurring type of issues.
+For example, if every time you feel lonely you reach for some food, then distracting can be helpful at the moment to avoid over-eating, but distraction is not going to solve your loneliness.
 Distraction can be a helpful tactic when we are in “early recovery” from an issue, but using distraction chronically can lead to issues becoming worse, especially if they need to be addressed in a timely fashion.

 Finding healthy ways to comfort ourselves when we are hurt or disappointed is important for gaining and maintaining control of our emotions.
 We cannot depend on others, even if they were the ones to hurt us, to make us feel better.
 This is particularly true of loved ones of addicted people, addiction is selfish in its very nature.
-Consider your self talk, something as simple as our self-talk can either help us or make us feel worse.
-I encourage people to monitor the way that they speak to themselves, and if it is harsh then to try to change it to the tone you would use with a good friend.
+Consider your self-talk, something as simple as our self-talk can either help us or make us feel worse.
+I encourage people to monitor the way that they speak to themselves, and if it is harsh then try to change it to the tone you would use with a good friend.